Stellar nucleosynthesis: Hydrogen fusion

 The helium nucleus is released at the top-left step.

 Hydrogen fusion (nuclear fusion of four protons to form a helium-4 nucleus) is the dominant process that generates energy in the cores of main-sequence stars.
 It is also called "hydrogen burning", which should not be confused with the chemical combustion of hydrogen in an oxidizing atmosphere.
-There are two predominant processes by which stellar hydrogen fusion occurs: proton–proton chain and the carbon–nitrogen–oxygen (CNO) cycle.
+There are two predominant processes by which stellar hydrogen fusion occurs: the proton–proton chain and the carbon–nitrogen–oxygen (CNO) cycle.
 Ninety percent of all stars, with the exception of white dwarfs, are fusing hydrogen by these two processes.

 In the cores of lower-mass main-sequence stars such as the Sun, the dominant energy production process is the proton–proton chain reaction.
 This creates a helium-4 nucleus through a sequence of reactions that begin with the fusion of two protons to form a deuterium nucleus (one proton plus one neutron) along with an ejected positron and neutrino.
 In each complete fusion cycle, the proton–proton chain reaction releases about 26.2 MeV.
 Proton-proton chain with a dependence of approximately T^{4}, meaning the reaction cycle is highly sensitive to temperature; a 10% rise of temperature would increase energy production by this method by 46%, hence, this hydrogen fusion process can occur in up to a third of the star's radius and occupy half the star's mass.
 For stars above 35% of the Sun's mass, the energy flux toward the surface is sufficiently low and energy transfer from the core region remains by radiative heat transfer, rather than by convective heat transfer.
 As a result, there is little mixing of fresh hydrogen into the core or fusion products outward.